 There are 70 golf courses in the Aberdeen and Grampian Highlands area, several within easy distance of Tornashean.
 Also close by is the Lecht Ski Centre, great for winter skiing and summer sports including Deval carts and mountain bike trails.

-Soon to be seen in the major new film 'Mary Queen of Scots' more info »
+As seen in the major new film 'Mary Queen of Scots' more info »

 Game Shooting in Scotland / Local Interest »

 Stag and hind stalking and grouse shooting can be organised with a number of local estates if enough notice is given.
 For stag stalking and grouse shooting especially, it is best to plan at least six months in advance.

 Available in 13 fantastic colours, these mohair shooting socks are seriously comfortable, warm and hard wearing.
 Whether on the hill, the first drive or the riverbank, these shooting socks should be an essential part of any countryman's wardrobe.
 A small range of sock ties and mohair shooting gloves are also available to complement the shooting socks.

 |Grouse||12 Aug||10 Dec|

 |Black Game||20 Aug||10 Dec|

 |Common Snipe||12 Aug||31 Jan|